-A highly affordable version of Mercia's Premier 7x7 corner summerhouse with the added bonus of a side shed/storage facility attached.
+Highly affordable versions of Mercia's Premier 7x7 and Premier 9x9 corner summerhouses with the added bonus of a side shed/storage facility attached.
 There are large fully framed windows in the summerhouse section which also features double doors while the side shed provides good storage space within this two in one building.
 The Mercia Corner Summerhouse with Side Shed is perfect for a corner of the garden where an outdoor room is required coupled with unobtrusive storage for bicycles or garden equipment.

 The construction throughout is 12mm tongue and groove interlocking cladding on a 27 x 26mm square frame.
 The windows are fixed and glazed in virtually unbreakable styrene while the pent roof is finished in green roofing felt.
 The roof and floor are also 12mm tongue and groove for extra strength and stability.
 For security the summerhouse doors are fitted with a mortice lock while the shed features a galvanized bolt which can easily be secured by a padlock (not supplied).

 Since spring 2022 the building has been available in two overall sizes:

 The smaller version measures 11' x 7' (3.35 x 2.2m) externally with an overall internal floor area of 10'8'' x 6'11'' (3.25 x 2.1m).
 The storage area consists essentially of a 4' x 7' extension to the 7' x 7' summerhouse.
 The roof height is 6'02'' (1.88m) at the lowest point increasing to a maximum of 6'7'' (2.01m).
 The door openings are approximately 5'7'' x 3'2'' (1.72m x 94cm).